mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 The revolution was almost bloodless.
 The orbital port was seized in a matter of hours and several craft were seized.
 A jump-capable mining platform was also taken, although others escaped.
-The non-jump- capable elements of the mining fleet were forced to surrender and within days the first of them had been converted into crude combat vessels.
+The non-jump-capable elements of the mining fleet were forced to surrender and within days the first of them had been converted into crude combat vessels.
 The ECR had